bansalmukul-cse/Authentication_App/README.md

 This is Android app in which user can registered itself ,from their respective email id.
 A link has to be sent on Email id for verifucation.
-After register user can go to home page.
+After register user can go to home page from that home page he can log out also.
 If the user has an acoount already, then he must have log in.

 # Technologies used:-
-XML,Java,Android,Firebase
+XML, Java, Android, Firebase

 Screenshots